radius-project/design-notes/architecture/2024-10-user-defined-types-authoring-experience-feature-spec.md

 Resource type `plaid` created successfully for version `2024-11-01`
 ```

-Question
+**FAQs**:

+1. If Deb tries to add an optional property within the same version or without a default value, what should be the behavior ?
+Any change to the resource-type schema warrants the APIversion to be upgraded.
+This is a pattern that is followed by ARM/Azure which seems to be a good practice and hence we will restrict the user from doing changes to the schema within the same version.

 1. We leave it up to the user to decide whether to use the new optional property in their application definitions and Recipes.
-Should we provide any guidance?
+Should we provide any guidance/feature from GitOps perspective?
-2. If Deb tries to add an optional property within the same version or without a default value, what should be the behavior ?
-Should we consider that any change warrants a api version upgrade like Azure/ ARM does?
+<>

 #### Sub-scenario 2: Deb adds a required property and updates the resource type Plaid.
 Deb wants to add a required property `messageForwarding`.
 This is considered to be a breaking change as it would require the Infrastructure operator teams and developers to update their Recipes and application definitions to use the new property in the resource type Plaid.
 Deb should be provided with an error message when a breaking change is detected in the schema definition.